Hyaenodonta: Extinction

-Christison and colleagues analyzed hyaenodonts and carnivorans from Calf Creek locality of Cypress Hills Formation and found that only the smaller hyaenodont, Hyaenodon microdon, and carnivorans, had significant niche overlap.
-On the other hand, larger hyaenodonts, Hemipsalodon grandis and Hyaenodon horridus, and carnivorans, Hoplophoenus, had very distinct niches.
-They argue this would suggest that competitive replacement wasn’t the driving factor the decline and extinction of North American hyaenodonts.
+Christison and colleagues analyzed hyaenodonts and carnivorans from Calf Creek locality of Cypress Hills Formation and found that only the smallest hyaenodont, Hyaenodon microdon had asignificant niche overlap with carnivorans.
+On the other hand, larger hyaenodonts, Hemipsalodon grandis and Hyaenodon horridus had very distinct niches from large carnivorans, such as Hoplophoenus.
+They argue this would suggest that competitive replacement wasn't the driving factor the decline and extinction of North American hyaenodonts.
 Instead, global climatic cooling during the earliest Oligocene resulted in drier, more open landscapes and resulted in the extinction of large browsing herbivores, including brontotheres, who were replaced by grazing mammals such as equids and rhinoceroses, which were better suited for the open environments.
-Because rhinoceroses didn’t reach their large sizes until the Miocene, hyaenodonts were at a disadvantage due to the lack of large prey available.
+Because rhinoceroses didn't reach their large sizes until the Miocene, hyaenodonts were at a disadvantage due to the lack of large prey available.
 In addition, because of their shorter legs, they were likely at a disadvantage in the increasingly open environments.
-Despite recovering North American hyaenodonts as a relatively cursorial clade, Castellanos hypothesized due their short distal limbs, hyaenodonts had less cursorial adaptations than contemporary amphicyonids and couldn’t exploit open environments as well which likely led to their extinction in addition to the extinction of large browsing prey.
+Despite recovering North American hyaenodonts as a relatively cursorial clade, Castellanos also hypothesized due their short distal limbs, hyaenodonts had less cursorial adaptations than contemporary amphicyonids and couldn't exploit open environments as well which likely led to their extinction in addition to the extinction of large browsing prey and low diversity of the order at the start the Oligocene.

+A panorama of the Headon Hill Formation in the Isle of Wight, from which Anoplotherium material has been collected.
+The stratigraphy of it and the Bouldnor Formation led to better understandings of faunal chronologies from the Late Eocene up to the Grande Coupure.

-In Europe, the extinction of hyaenodonts, such as Pterodon, was thought to have been the result of Grande Coupure, a faunal turnover that was contemporary with the Eocene-Oligocene extinction.
-Additionally, Hyaenodon, who persisted the Grande Coupure, and amphicyonids were able to coexist by preferring different habitats, with Hyaenodon preferring more open environments compared to amphicyonids, resulting in niche partitioning between the two predators.
-Instead, the extinction of European hyaenodonts in the Oligocene is believed to have been caused by climatic changes rather than competition with carnivorans.
+In Europe, Solé et al. (2015) found no evidence of hyainailourines being responsible for the decline of proviverrines, as the latter ever exceeded 20 kg.
+This made them significantly smaller than the contemporary hyainailourines, which weighed at least 40 kg.
+This suggested hyainailourines occupied different niches than proviverrines, with the latter possibly even being predated upon.
+Solé et al. (2022) found no evidence of competitive replacement by carnivoranforms have been found in Europe as hyaenodonts were more diverse than carnivoraforms until the Grand Coupure.
+They also found the carnivorous fauna transition was gradual as proviverrines and hyainailourines went extinct during disappeared MP19-20, while newcomers appeared MP21.
+Hyaenodon, who survived the Grande Coupure, niche partitoned from amphicyonids by preferring different habitats, with Hyaenodon preferring more forested environments compared to amphicyonids, who preferred more open environments.
+Analysis on the body mass dynamics of European hyaenodonts and carnivoramorphans found hyaenodonts didn't experience a decrease in body mass when the body mass of carnivoramorphans increased suggesting a notable niche partition between the two clades.
+This suggests the extinction of European hyaenodonts during the Oligocene is believed to have been caused by climatic changes rather than competition with carnivorans.